at-aaims/HPG-MxP/README.md

 size requirements.
 But the guiding principle will always be that the problem size should reflect what would be reasonable for a real sparse iterative solver.

-## Documentation ##

-The source code documentation can be generated with a Doxygen (version 1.8 or newer).
-In this directory type:

-    doxygen tools/hpcg.dox

-Doxygen will then generate various output formats in the `out` directory.

 ## Tuning ##

 See the file `TUNING` in this directory.